grd/FreePDM/src/filesystem/README.md

 # The Filesystem page

 The Filesystem is a major part of FreePDM.
 It is primarily a storage of files that are stored into the server.
 The primary goals are to import / export files, moving files, the revision of files, renaming of files, and all with access control.
-To make this happening you want to check-out and check-in of files, so that others know that you checked out a file and can't check-out the file without notifying you.
+To make this happen you want to check-out and check-in of files, so that others know that you checked out a file and can't check-out the file without notifying you.
 The filesystem use directories, just like ordinary directories, to organize the files.
 The storage of files allows that you can also open a previous file.

-For access control an admin account needs to be used.
-He or she needs extra privileges, for instance when someone left and that guy checked out a file, then the admin needs to be able to fix that.
-The admin also sets the rules for the (automatic) renaming of files for instance and the things thet need to be make when someone changed a revision, such as to automatically generate a PDF for a drawing or generate STEP/STL files.
+For an example you can look at the test about the filesystem [here](../../tests/fileserver_setup.md)

 ## The Filesystem class
 TheFilesystem class containes all the things that are needed to manipulate files inside the PDM.
 Essentially it is a storage of files.
+The backend is [pysftp ](https://pysftp.readthedocs.io/en/release_0.2.9/index.html), this is done to get access of the files, but also to have [SSH[(https://en.wikipedia.org/wiki/Secure_Shell)] and you can even use [sshfs](https://en.wikipedia.org/wiki/SSHFS), so you can access all your files remotely (in the LAN but also on the internet).

 ## Connecting and disconnect
-`connect()` connects to the remote Filesystem.
-It uses `sftp`.
-In the config file you need to have a `server_directory=server:/path/to/vault` which points to to the directory of the storage and you need to have write access.
+`connect(server, user, passwd)` connects to the remote Filesystem and returns the SFTP filesystem or an error.

 ## Import / Export of files
 `import_file(fname, dest_dir, descr, long_descr=None)` import a file or files inside the PDM.
 When you import a file the meta-data also gets imported, which means updated to the server.
 When you import a file or files you are placing the new file in the current directory.
 The new file inside the PDM gets a revision number automatically.